Guide to Vitamins

 Our current out of the box diet leaves a very small compartment for colourful foods, which apart from adding aesthetics also add vitamins and minerals to our diet.
 When it comes to this food group we find it really convenient to add them from supplement bottles rather than our plates.
 Here's a little knick-knack on vitamins that might propel you towards eating foods.... rather than popping vitamin supplements.

 Vitamins are Fat-soluble (vitamins A, D, E, K) and Water-soluble (the B complex vitamins, vitamin C).
 They have many roles to play in our body.
 Nearly all foods contain a mixture of vitamins.
-However, specific foods are known to be very good sources of some vitamins.
+However, we know specific foods to be excellent sources of certain vitamins.
 For example, citrus fruits contain large amounts of vitamin C, but they also supply small amounts of other vitamins and minerals as well.
 The best source of a balanced supply of all vitamins is a diet that consists of a variety of different foods.

 How much vitamins do I need?

-Daily requirements for vitamins has been established by ICMR (Indian Council of Medical Research) based on various researches and parameters.
+The Indian Council of Medical Research (ICMR) has established daily requirements for vitamins based on various research and parameters.
 The Recommended Dietary Allowances (RDA) covers the daily need along with providing additional overages for a period of stress (diseases, fasts, other reasons for food deprivation).

 Should I take a vitamin supplement?

 Most individuals eating a reasonably balanced diet do not need vitamin supplements.
-A person who may not absorb vitamins due to chronic disease or may not be able to consume food in sufficient quantity or type to supply the vitamins needs to be supplemented.
-The need for vitamins increases during pregnancy and lactation so a supplement is advised.
+People who cannot absorb vitamins due to chronic disease or who cannot consume sufficient quantities or types of food to meet their vitamin needs may require supplementation.
+Additionally, the need for vitamins increases during pregnancy and lactation, making supplementation advisable.
 (For more on supplementation needs)

 What if I take excess vitamins?

-Fat-soluble vitamins (vitamins A, D, E, K) can be stored in the body.
+The body can store fat-soluble vitamins (vitamins A, D, E, K).
 Accumulation of high levels in the body causes toxic effects and is dangerous.
-The water-soluble vitamins have been thought to be harmless since there is little storage in the body; however, recent studies have shown mega doses of vitamin B complex might cause liver disease and epilepsy.
+Recent studies have shown that mega doses of vitamin B complex, despite being water-soluble and traditionally considered harmless due to limited storage in the body, may lead to liver disease and epilepsy.

 Are vitamins destroyed in food preparation?

-Some measures can be followed while pre-preparation and cooking to prevent vitamin loss.
-Care should be taken to cut out a thin peel or cook with the skin wherever possible.
-Cut vegetables in large pieces to avoid more surface area to be exposed to heat.
-Use that much amount of water which will get absorbed while cooking and do not discard the water used for cooking or soaking as water-soluble vitamins might leach out in water leading to their loss.
+Preventative measures can be taken during pre-preparation and cooking to minimize vitamin loss.
+It's advisable to retain thin peels or cook with the skin whenever possible.
+Cutting vegetables into larger pieces helps reduce the surface area exposed to heat.
+Additionally, using only the necessary amount of water, which will be absorbed during cooking, is recommended.
+Furthermore, it's prudent not to discard the water used for cooking or soaking, as water-soluble vitamins may leach out into the water, leading to their loss.
 Cook with lid on and cook until just tender, not mushy.

 Food Vs Vitamin Pills